biasutti2019riu

 From U-Net:

-For now, we only implemented the wc factor.
-We leave the wb factor and some experimentation to evaluate its impact in the final model as TODO items.
+For now, we only implemented the \(w_{c}\) factor.
+We leave the \(w_{b}\) factor and the necessary experimentation to evaluate its impact in the final model as TODO items.

 Since the weighing and masking of the cross entropy loss is already implemented through the parameters weight and ignore_index in Pytorch’s CrossEntropyLoss module, we implement our own wrapper simply for convenience.